 - What do our prospects find of value and what should we remove?

-- and Lastly, do we have the proper data to be able to answer the above questions?
+- Do we have the data to answer these questions?

 Use Case #1: Evaluating Engagement Trends

-Insight: Attribution Guide is Top Campaign for 1st Touch
+Insight: Our Attribution Guide is the Top Campaign for First Touches.

 The very top of the First Touch tab already gives us some food for thought: